Orthodox Easter vs. Catholic Easter

 The earliest controversy centered on the Quartodecimans (“fourteenth day people”), who insisted on celebrating Easter on the 14th day of Nisan (the Jewish month), regardless of whether it fell on a Sunday.16 This practice honored the Passover connection but created a problem: the Resurrection should be celebrated on the Lord’s Day (Sunday), not just any day of the week.

-The Second Council of Nicaea (more properly called the Synod of Nicaea) in 325 AD, convened by Emperor Constantine, settled the matter with the rule that Easter would be calculated universally and always fall on a Sunday.17 This was a historic moment: Christianity was establishing a unified calendar practice that would apply across all provinces of the Church.
+The First Council of Nicaea in 325 AD, convened by Emperor Constantine, settled the matter with the rule that Easter would be calculated universally and always fall on a Sunday.17 This was a historic moment: Christianity was establishing a unified calendar practice that would apply across all provinces of the Church.

 Alexandrian vs. Roman Computations

 After Nicaea, disputes arose between different computational methods.
-The Alexandrian tradition, which had developed sophisticated mathematical calculations, produced tables of Easter dates well into the future.18 Saint Cyril of Alexandria refined the Metonic cycle approach into nineteen-year computations, and these “Paschal canons” became the standard in the Eastern Church.19
+The Alexandrian tradition, which had developed sophisticated mathematical calculations, produced tables of Easter dates well into the future.18 Saint Cyril of Alexandria, building on the work of his predecessor Theophilus and earlier Alexandrian computists, compiled the Metonic cycle approach into nineteen-year computations, and these “Paschal canons” became the standard in the Eastern Church.19

 The Roman tradition initially used a simpler system called the Computus of Hippolytus, but eventually adopted a method based on the lunar cycles calculated by computists (Latin: computatores).20 During the Middle Ages, computists like the Venerable Bede refined Western calculations, though the systems remained distinct from Eastern methods.21